Epworth Freemasons Hospital

 Bacterial Vaginosis (BV) is the most common vaginal infection in women of child bearing age.

-What is Chronic and Recurrent Bacterial Vaginosis?
+What is Bacterial Vaginosis?

-This occurs when a normal balance of bacteria in the vagina is disrupted and replaced by an overgrowth of certain kinds of bacteria.
+Bacterial Vaginosis (BV) is the most common vaginal infection in women of child bearing age.
+It occurs when a normal balance of bacteria in the vagina is disrupted and replaced by an overgrowth of certain kinds of bacteria.
 The vagina normally contains mostly ‘good’ bacteria and fewer ‘harmful’ bacteria.
 BV develops when there is an increase in harmful bacteria and fewer good bacteria.

-The gardnerella organism is not the sole type of bacteria that causes the symptoms.
-Other kinds of bacteria that can be involved in bacterial vaginosis are bacteroides, peptostreptococcus, fusobacterium and eubacterium.
 When these multiple species of bacteria that normally reside in the vagina become unbalanced it can produce vaginal discharge with an offensive odour.
 These bacteria are known as anaerobes.

 What are the signs and symptoms of Bacterial Vaginosis?